 This fixed and growth mindset example on the I know everything mentality demonstrates the same.

 example 6. when a person needs to take the risk.

 Fixed Mindset: I can’t do this.
 It is too risky for me.

 Growth Mindset: What’s wrong in trying.
 Even if it will not work, I will gain some experience.

 Life is not easy.
 It is full of risks.
-And the person who take risks wins the race of life.
-This example is showing what type of mindset to have when you are going to take a tough decision involving risk.
+And the person who takes risks wins the race of life.
+This example shows what type of mindset to have when you are going to make a tough decision involving risk.

 Here are some examples on risk mindset.